jafaarIN/Projects/kryptos/README.md

-# 🛡️ Kryptos-styled Vigenere Cipher Tool
+# Kryptos styled Vigenere Cipher Tool
 This is a simple encryption and decryption tool inspired by the first section of the Kryptos sculpture at CIA headquarters.
 It uses a classical Vigenere cipher, allowing users to encode and decode messages with a custom key.